aspose-diagram/Aspose.Diagram-Documentation/french/pythonjava/developer-guide/working-with-pages/set-orientation-and-control-the-export-of-hidden-visio-pages-on-saving/_index.fr.md

 url: /fr/python-java/set-orientation-and-control-the-export-of-hidden-visio-pages-on-saving/
 ---
 ## **Changer une mise en page Visio en portrait ou paysage**
-Aspose.Diagram pour Python via Java API permet aux développeurs de définir l'orientation de la page de dessin Visio par programme.
-Cette rubrique d'aide explique comment accomplir cette tâche.
+Aspose.Diagram for Python via Java API allows developers to set the orientation of the Visio drawing page programmatically.
+This help topic explains how to accomplish this task.

-Aspose.Diagram pour Python via Java API a la classe `Page` qui représente une page de dessin Visio.
-La propriété PageSheet exposée par la classe Page expose également les propriétés d'impression.
-Le champ `PrintPageOrientation` des propriétés d'impression permet de faire pivoter la page.
-Il offre trois options : Portrait, Paysage et même que sur l'imprimante.
-Le champ PrintPageOrientation peut être défini par programme en utilisant Aspose.Diagram pour Python via Java API.
+Aspose.Diagram for Python via Java API has the `Page` class that represents a Visio drawing page.
+The PageSheet property exposed by the Page class also exposes the print properties.
+The `PrintPageOrientation` field of the print properties allows to rotate the page.
+It offers three options as Portrait, Landscape and same as on the printer.
+The PrintPageOrientation field can be set programmatically using Aspose.Diagram for Python via Java API.

 Cet exemple fonctionne comme suit :